← all stories

 Mine Yoshizaki

-Mine Yoshizaki created the manga Sgt.
-Frog, which began serialization in Monthly Shonen Ace in 1999.
-The series spawned a TV anime adaptation that ran from 2004 for seven years, producing five theatrical films during its original run.
-After a long hiatus from theaters, the franchise is returning with a new film titled "New Theatrical Film☆Sgt.
-Frog: Revived and Quickly the Crisis of Earth's Annihilation, desu!" opening on June 26.
+Mine Yoshizaki created the original Keroro Gunsou manga, which began serialization in Monthly Shonen Ace in 1999.
+The manga spawned a TV anime adaptation that debuted in 2004 and ran for seven years, producing five theatrical films during its original run.
+The franchise has been largely dormant in theaters for about 15 years, but is now returning with a new film.

 Key facts